No Such Thing (John Mayer song): Commercial performance

-In the US, "No Such Thing" peaked at number 13 on the Billboard Hot 100 and also made appearances on four other Billboard charts; its highest peak was on the Triple A chart, where the song reached number one.
+In the US, "No Such Thing" peaked at number 13 on the Billboard Hot 100 and also made appearances on four other Billboard charts; its highest peak was on the Triple-A chart, where the song reached number one.
 The song was Mayer's highest-charting single in the US until 2008, when "Say" bested the peak of "No Such Thing" by one spot, hitting number 12.

 Outside the US, the song found the most success in Australasia.
 It first charted in New Zealand in June 2002, reaching a peak of number 14 on September 22 and staying in the chart for 23 weeks in total; it ended 2002 as the country's 42nd best-selling single.
 In Australia, the single debuted at number 45 on September 29 and reached its peak position of number 28 on October 13.
 It spent five more week in top 50 before dropping out.
 To date, the song is Mayer's second best-charting solo single in both countries, after "Your Body Is a Wonderland".
-The song failed to make a significant impact in Europe, only reaching number 97 in the Netherlands and peaking outside the United Kingdom top 40 at number 42 in August 2003.
+The song failed to make a significant impact in Europe, only reaching number 97 in the Netherlands and peaking outside the United Kingdom top 40 at number 42 in August 2003, the highest a single by Mayer would chart in the UK.